All Episodes

 Oh, how convenient for Joe.

-I didn't know it was that popular that he got 15 million more votes than Barack Obama and 15 million more than Hillary.
+I didn't know he was that popular that he got 15 million more votes than Barack Obama and 15 million more than Hillary.

-So, but the this literally has, if you are a mail-in voter in Georgia, well, they changed it so that the state database with your signature on it, that they don't verify it like they do with with people that vote in person.
+So, but this literally has, if you are a mail-in voter in Georgia, well, they changed it so that the state database with your signature on it that they don't verify it like they do with people that vote in person.

-If you vote in person in Georgia, you gotta show a voter ID, number one.
+If you vote in person in Georgia, you got to show a voter ID, number one.

 Number two, your signature verification goes through the signature that you have on file with the state of Georgia.